Roots & Renewal: Indigenous Knowledge, Youth Voices, Planetary Stewardship

 10–13 February 2026 | Ranchi

-Hosted as part of the 12th CMS VATAVARAN – International Film Festival and Forum on Environment & Wildlife, the Ranchi travelling edition focuses on amplifying indigenous knowledge systems, youth voices, and collective responsibility towards planetary stewardship.
+Hosted as part of the 12th CMS VATAVARAN – International Film Festival and Forum on Environment & Wildlife, the Ranchi travelling edition focused on amplifying indigenous knowledge systems, youth voices, and collective responsibility towards planetary stewardship.

 10–11 February 2026 | Green Filmmaking Workshop